A Merchant's Guide to the UK Payments Landscape

 As the payment revolution continues in the UK, the Juspay payments ecosystem helps businesses combat today’s infrastructure gaps while future-proofing their payment experiences for what's ahead.

 Juspay enables smart routing across multiple payment service providers.
-Merchants gain cost control, resilience, and optimized authorizations—reducing dependence on schemes and avoiding fee shocks from cross-border or high-interchange card usage.
+Merchants gain cost control, resilience, and optimised authorisations—reducing dependence on schemes and avoiding fee shocks from cross-border or high-interchange card usage.

-Simplifying compliance, minimizing friction: UK merchants face heavy compliance costs from PSD2 and SCA.
+Simplifying compliance, minimising friction: UK merchants face heavy compliance costs from PSD2 and SCA.
 Juspay abstracts complexity with modular APIs, intelligent 3DS orchestration, and audit-ready infrastructure.
-Features like token vaults and risk-based authentication ensure compliance without degrading UX—critical in regulated, mobile-first payment environments.
+Features like token vaults and risk-based authentication ensure compliance without degrading UX - critical in regulated, mobile-first payment environments.